axieinfinity/ronin-documentation/docs/validators/setup/cli.md

 ## Overview

-This guide demonstrates how to build a Ronin CLI (command-line tool) and compile the node binary on your own instead of using a packed binary from Docker.
-With the CLI tool, you can install the Ronin node and configure it as a non-validator node (default), validator node, or archive node.
+This guide demonstrates how to compile a Ronin node binary on your own using the Ronin CLI, instead of running a packed binary from Docker.
+With the CLI, you configure and run a full (non-validator) node, validator node, or archive node.

-## Before you start
+## Prerequisites

-To build the Ronin CLI, you need to install the following dependencies:

 * Golang 1.20 or later (follow the instructions at [https://go.dev/doc/install](https://go.dev/doc/install))
 * C compiler